jupyter-book/jupyter-book/docs/authoring/create-content.md

 ## Supported file formats

-After following [](init.md), our book has a `myst.yml` that contains some metadata including a title, description, and an author list.
+After following [Initialize your book](../getting-started/init.md), our book has a `myst.yml` that contains some metadata including a title, description, and an author list.
 Let's now add some content!
 The MyST Document Engine that powers Jupyter Book supports a few different file formats for authoring content:

 - MyST Markdown `.md`
 - Jupyter Notebook `.ipynb`